KellenNjoroge/one-minute-pitch/README.md

     2. Create a virtual environment
     3. Read the specs and requirements files and Install all the requirements.
     4. Edit the start.sh file with your api key from the news.org website
-    6. Run chmod a+x start.py
+    6. Run chmod a+x start.sh
-    7. Run ./start.py
+    7. Run ./start.sh
     8. Access the application through `localhost:5000

 ## Known bugs